mako-framework/docs/01_getting_started/03_dependency_injection.md

 ### Services

-Services are an easy and clean way of registering dependencies in the IoC container.
+Services are an easy and clean way of registering dependencies in the container.

 Mako includes a number of services for your convenience and you'll find a complete list in the `app/config/application.php` configuration file.
 You can add your own or remove the ones that you don't need in your application.